Christmas Week Food

 Serves 2

 All sourced at Asda, prices and details of ingredients in the shopping list.
 I used pork, as at the time of photographing it, no Christmas turkey was in the shops.
 It was extremely lovely.
 If I was served this for a Christmas lunch, I would be more than happy.
-If there are more of you than 2, multiply up the shopping list and recipes (buy a bigger joint of meat, rather than 2 or more of the smaller ones, as the bigger joint will be better value, you will get more meat)
+If there are more of you than 2, multiply up the shopping list and recipes (buy a bigger joint of meat, rather than 2 or more as the bigger joint will be better value, you will get more meat)

 200g of cooked turkey joint